svenvc/docs/neo/neo-json-paper.md

 Since JSON lacks a universal way to specify the class of an object/map, we have to specify the target schema that we want to use as an argument to #nextAs:.

+With custom mappings, it is possible to
+- define the schema of the elements of a list
+- define the schema of the elements of a list as well as the class of the list
+- define the schema of the values of a map
+In fact, NeoJSONCustomMapping can be extended to implement even more specialized mappings.

 Finally, here is a more complex example, reading a list of maps as an array of points:

 	(NeoJSONReader on: '[ { "x" : 1, "y" : 2 }, { "x" : 3, "y" : 4 } ]' readStream)